 Our rating: 4 out of 5 stars

 The Adidas Essential Gloves are made out of lightweight, and breathable fabric with suede applied to the palm area for extreme comfort.
 The gloves can also be easily removed using the ring.
 These are not heavy-duty lifting gloves; the Adidas Essential Gloves are more suited for lighter exercising and aerobic workouts.

 Browse our adidas discount codes to save on your order.

-However, not everyone in the gym is a bodybuilder and not everyone is fond of having calluses on their palms, no matter how cute that Instagram video is of the Rock's daughter trying to file them away.
+Hardcore bodybuilders will tell you not to wear gym gloves in the gym.
+In Arnold Schwarzenegger's words, "If you are gonna wear gloves when you lift, just make sure they match your purse."
+However, not everyone in the gym is a bodybuilder, and not everyone is fond of having calluses on their palms, no matter how cute that Instagram video is of the Rock's daughter trying to file them away.

 Long story short, don't listen to the haters and wear gloves if you want to.
 For hardcore lifters, we recommend getting lifting straps/deadlifting straps for those heavy lifts.
 Using gloves for heavy lifting can compromise grip, so you're better off using straps or your bare hands covered in lifting chalk.

 Strength training with dumbbells and barbells can often lead to a build up of calluses and blisters on your hands, due to the rough knurling, but a pair of gym gloves can stop this from happening.
 They can also help with your grip too and make it easier to lift different bits of equipment.